KaiNorberg/PatchworkOS/README.md

 **Keep in mind that PatchworkOS is currently in a very early stage of development.**

-Patchwork is an attempt to clean up Unix architecture

 ## Features

 - Unix inspired Non-Unix architecture